computational-expression/lab02/README.md

 Want to see your Pico in action immediately?
 Try this simple test:

 1. **Connect your Pico 2 W** to your computer via USB
-2. **Open VS Code** and make sure the MicroPython extension is installed
+2. **Open VS Code** and make sure the MicroPico extension is installed
-3. **Copy and paste this code** into a new file or directly into the MicroPython terminal:
+3. **Copy and paste this code** into a new file or directly into the MicroPico terminal:

 ```python
 from machine import Pin